These micro 9mm handguns are more than ready for everyday carry and backup-gun duty.

 SIG Sauer P365

 Groundbreaking, SIG squeezed full-sized capacity into a micro 9mm pistol's concealable package with the P365.
-The 10+1 capacity with its flush-fit magazine and the option to up it to 13 round with an extended mag.
+It boasts 10+1 capacity with its flush-fit magazine and the option to up round on tap to 13 rounds with an extended mag.
 It has XRAY3 Day/Nights sights, comes in at 1-inch in width and weighs 17.8 ounces.
 Hard to beat with a price tag of $599.

 Smith & Wesson M&P Shield Plus